vogelito/glacierprotocol/_docs/overview/attack-surface.md

     * Checksum false positives could happen because:
       * Malware might interfere with the verification process (or the display of its results).
       * The checksum verification software could be compromised.
         * Verifying the integrity of GnuPG requires one have access to a trusted installation of GnuPG, but many CryptoGlacier users won't have that.
-Glacier currently recommends users simply trust the version of GnuPG they download.
+CryptoGlacier currently recommends users simply trust the version of GnuPG they download.
   * Malware on Setup Computer infects OS/App USB software AFTER checksum verification produces a true positive (i.e. before/during copying of software to the USB, or during USB ejection)
 * Firmware
   * Malware on Setup Computer infects Setup Boot USB firmware AND malware on Setup Boot USB infects Quarantined Boot/App USB